ninoNinkovic/LiveStamps/README.md

 Output  :  @mystamp   three hello one two world zero

-# Not all flags have to be used
+# Not all values have to be mapped to a flag

 "stamp" : "@mystamp   {0} {1}",
 Output  :  @mystamp   zero one